rpm-software-management/dnf/doc/conf_ref.rst

 Some options can be applied in either the main section, per repository, or in a combination.
-The value provided in the main section is used for all repositories as the default value and particular repositories can override it in their configuration.
+The value provided in the main section is used for all repositories as the default value, which repositories can then override in their configuration.

 .. _bandwidth-label: